Skip to main content

 How to achieve traceability?

-In manufacturing, achieving traceability requires you to keep track of all your raw materials, WIP inventory, finished goods, workstations, factory floor and stockroom workers, and any other parties directly handling the products at some point.
-This means marking your inventory and documenting the actual production and inventory handling process.
+In manufacturing, achieving internal traceability requires you to keep track of all your raw materials, WIP inventory, finished goods, workstations, factory floor and stockroom workers, and any other parties directly handling the products at some point.
+This means marking your inventory and documenting your inventory handling and manufacturing processes.

 There are two types of inventory tracking: stock lot tracking and serial number tracking.
 Lot tracking usually deals with goods in bulk (i.e. process manufactured goods like food, pharmaceuticals, fabric, etc.) while serial tracking is used when handling individual items (i.e. discrete manufactured goods such as electronics, furniture, etc. as well as parts and components).